 GeneCards Summary for CLP1 Gene

 CLP1 (Cleavage And Polyadenylation Factor I Subunit 1) is a Protein Coding gene.
-Diseases associated with CLP1 include pontocerebellar hypoplasia, type 10.
-Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
+Diseases associated with CLP1 include pontocerebellar hypoplasia, type 10 and pontocerebellar hypoplasia.
+Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
 GO annotations related to this gene include ATP-dependent polydeoxyribonucleotide 5-hydroxyl-kinase activity and ATP-dependent polyribonucleotide 5-hydroxyl-kinase activity.

 UniProtKB/Swiss-Prot for CLP1 Gene